Whiley (programming language)

-Whiley is an experimental programming language that combines features from the functional and imperative paradigms, and supports formal specification through function preconditions, postconditions and loop invariants.
-The language uses flow-sensitive typing also known as "flow typing."
+Whiley is an experimental programming language that combines features from the functional and imperative programming paradigms, and supports formal specification through function preconditions, postconditions and loop invariants.
+The language uses flow-sensitive typing also termed flow typing.

 The Whiley project began in 2009 in response to the "Verifying Compiler Grand Challenge" put forward by Tony Hoare in 2003.
 The first public release of Whiley was in June, 2010.

-Primarily developed by David Pearce, Whiley is an open source project with contributions from a small community.
+Developed by David Pearce mainly, Whiley is an open source project with contributions from a small community.
 The system has been used for student research projects and in teaching undergraduate classes.
-It was supported between 2012 and 2014 by the Royal Society of New Zealand's Marsden Fund.
+It was supported from 2012–2014 by the Royal Society of New Zealand's Marsden Fund.

-The Whiley compiler generates code for the Java virtual machine and can inter-operate with Java and other JVM based languages.
+The Whiley compiler generates code for the Java virtual machine (JVM) and can interoperate with Java and other JVM-based languages.

 Overview

 The goal of Whiley is to provide a realistic programming language where verification is used routinely and without thought.
 The idea of such a tool has a long history, but was strongly promoted in the early 2000s through Hoare's Verifying Compiler Grand Challenge.
 The purpose of this challenge was to spur new efforts to develop a verifying compiler, roughly described as follows:

-The primary purpose of such a tool is to improve software quality by ensuring a program meets a formal specification.
+The main purpose of such a tool is to improve software quality by ensuring a program meets a formal specification.
 Whiley follows many attempts to develop such tools, including notable efforts such as SPARK/Ada, ESC/Java, Spec#, Dafny, Why3, and Frama-C.

 Most previous attempts to develop a verifying compiler focused on extending existing programming languages with constructs for writing specifications.
-For example, ESC/Java and the Java Modeling Language add annotations for specifying preconditions and postconditions to Java.
-Likewise, Spec# and Frama-C add similar constructs to the C# and C programming languages.
-However, these languages are known to contain numerous features which pose difficult or insurmountable problems for verification.
+For example, ESC/Java and the Java Modeling Language add annotations to specify preconditions and postconditions to Java.
+Likewise, Spec# and Frama-C add similar constructs to the C# and C languages.
+However, these languages contain many features which pose difficult or insurmountable problems for verification.
 In contrast, the Whiley language was designed from scratch in an effort to avoid common pitfalls and make verification more tractable.